londonmeanswild/museum-experience/_clients/understanding-to-make.md

 ![Questions in Feedback](/museum-experience/images/prototyping/digital_mockup/questions-all-responses.jpg.png){:height="40%" width="40%"}

-Let's assume a user now wants to reply to a question, so they click reply ("ignored" and "replied" are also still clickable, and take you to the same screen).
+If a user wants to reply to a question, they can click "reply" ("ignored" and "replied" are also still clickable, and take you to the same screen).
 They will then be taken to a response preview screen where they can see the exhibit/artwork and the full question.
 The curator can see responses from previous curators, edit those responses, ignore the question (which will mark the question as ignored), or respond to the question.

 ![Preview Question](/museum-experience/images/prototyping/digital_mockup/respond-ignore-question.jpg.png){:height="40%" width="40%"}

-Let's assume the user clicks respond.
-Now they will see a response screen and be able to type and submit their response.
+The user can then click respond to open the response screen, allowing them to type and submit their response.

 ![Respond](/museum-experience/images/prototyping/digital_mockup/reply-to-question.jpg.png){:height="40%" width="40%"}
 ![Response Sent!](/museum-experience/images/prototyping/digital_mockup/you-replied.jpg.png){:height="40%" width="40%"}